mwerezak/stackscript/README.md

 Also included is a slightly modified version of PLY which I am using as the lexer.
 I plan to replace it with a simple regex-based lexer, as I'm not really doing anything fancy.

-At the end of this readme is a WIP operator reference.
+At the end of this readme is an operator reference.

+## TODO
+- Actually load script files or run as a REPL.
+- Prelude mechanism, so that a standard library of builtin names can be loaded into the global scope.
+- Some way to script files from within a script, will probably model this after Lua.

 ## About the Language